 Have Questions About Genetic Counseling?View Nebraska Informed Consent Booklet

-The genetic counseling consultation is currently free at Cancer Partners.
 The cost of testing depends on the test performed.
 Most insurance companies cover the cost of genetic testing when it is medically indicated.
 Many genetic testing laboratories have affordable self-pay options as well.
 We will determine whether your testing is medically indicated at your first appointment.
 (Knowing your family cancer history helps with this process!)
 If you have insurance, the genetic testing laboratory will pre-authorize the testing with your insurance company and let you know if you have any out-of-pocket costs.
 If those costs are too much, you will have the option of setting up a payment plan or canceling the test.

 Pre-test and post-test genetic counseling by a genetics professional is a standard part of the genetic testing process.
 Cancer risk assessment and counseling are especially important before undergoing genetic testing.
 Part of the evaluation involves analyzing your family medical tree in order to determine which gene change, if any, might be present in your family.
 There are many cancer susceptibility genes.
 Knowing which gene or group of genes is most likely in your family will help us choose the right test for you.
 This is essential for accurate result interpretation.